 - Decriminalization could increase usage of the drug, particularly among vulnerable youth populations.

-- Marijuana is a dangerous drug that has been linked to depression, immune suppression, poor concentration, apathy and reduced motivation.
+- Marijuana is a dangerous drug that has been linked to depression, immune suppression, poor concentration, apathy, and reduced motivation.

 - Marijuana is not taxable under decriminalization statutes.
 Only fully legalizing it would make the drug a potential revenue source.

-- Decriminalizing marijuana instead of legalizing it does not address the more serious problems associated with the drug, such the role it plays in funding gangs and criminal networks and the dangers of contaminated or adulterated cannabis.
+- Decriminalizing marijuana instead of legalizing it does not address the more serious problems associated with the drug, such as the role it plays in funding gangs and criminal networks and the dangers of contaminated or adulterated cannabis.